amazon-connect/amazon-connect-salesforce-cti/lightning/readme.md

 # Release Notes

 Important: when upgrading the CTI Adapter, please make sure that the Salesforce Lambdas are also updated to the newest version.
+Also review the [CTI Adapter Installation Troubleshooting and Common Issues](02%20Installation/04%20CTI%20Adapter%20Installation%20Troubleshooting.md#cti-adapter-installation-troubleshooting-and-common-issues) section for known issues and troubleshooting.

 ## 5.7 November 2020

-- **Feature**: Change audio recording feature in the Contact Channel Analytics page to use an audio streaming approach.
-Please review [Contact Channel Analytics](04%20Configuring%20and%20Using%20AWS%20Serverless%20Application%20Repository%20for%20Salesforce%20Features/04%20Contact%20Channel%20Analytics.md#contact-channel-analytics) in order to set the feature up.
+- **Feature update**: Change audio recording feature in the Contact Channel Analytics page to use an audio streaming approach.
+Please review the updated [Contact Channel Analytics](04%20Configuring%20and%20Using%20AWS%20Serverless%20Application%20Repository%20for%20Salesforce%20Features/04%20Contact%20Channel%20Analytics.md#contact-channel-analytics) section for the setup details.
 - **Feature**: Add permission set specifically for the audio recording feature
 - **Feature**: Localization into 9 languages.
 - **Feature**: Add callType to return fields of "Get Contact Properties" block